GaelGirodon/ci-badges-action/README.md

 - **Jest**: `jest --reporters="jest-junit"`
 - **PHPUnit**: `phpunit --log-junit report.xml`

-The number of tests and failures will be extracted from the `<testsuites>` tag.
+The number of tests and failures will be extracted from `<testsuite>` tags.

 ➡️ `{repo}-[{ref}-]junit-tests.json`